spartan082189/react-semantic-ui-kit/README.md

-# eCartCloud
+# react-semantic-ui-kit
-A dummy eCommerce shopping cart site using React, Redux and Material UI
+A starter kit using React, Redux and Semantic UI :)